1ucky40nc3/svelte_fingi/README.md

 After [building](#building) the app you can deploy the static content to any webserver you like.

+An example of hosting this application in a Nginx Docker container can be found in the [examples/nginx](examples/nginx/README.md) directory.

 ## Architecture

 ### Architecture Decisions